Scientists Say That Lockdown Didn't Change Our Periods

 Advertisement

-As with many aspects of women’s health, there is a lack of data on menstruation because in the UK the NHS does not collect information about women’s periods in a centralised way.
+As with many aspects of women’s health, there is a lack of data on menstruation.
 The most reliable and large-scale numbers available come from period tracker apps.
 So far, nothing has been released which looks at the impact of vaccines and the virus itself on periods.

 The research that does exist on pandemic stress and period changes appears to offer conflicting answers.
 One study, published in the Journal of Women’s Health in September 2021, suggests that the pandemic did affect menstrual cycles.
 This research looked at the periods of 210 women and found a trend in "increased menstrual cycle irregularities during the early months of the COVID-19 pandemic".

-The app has over 2 million registered users and, along with academics and doctors, they were able to research the effects of the pandemic on menstrual cycles in over 18,000 women.
+The app has over two million registered users and, along with academics and doctors, they were able to research the effects of the pandemic on menstrual cycles in over 18,000 women.

 They measured the following changes in cycle parameters in those women: anovulation (when an egg does not release, or ovulate, from a woman's ovaries), abnormal cycle length and prolonged bleeding (menstruation).